dsmsuite/dsmsuite.github.io/dsm_tools.md

 | [DSM plugin](https://github.com/tecsoft/dsm-vs-addin)     | Software architecture analysis             | open source |
 | [DSMSuite](https://dsmsuite.github.io/)                   | Software architecture analysis             | open source |

+> The tools CppDepend, Ndepend and JArchitect are identical, but support different programming languages.
+They will be listed below a XDepend

+> The DSMSuite is based on the DSM plugin.
+Because they currently have the features they will not be compared in the table below.

 > Other well known tools for architecture analysis and refactoring are [Structure101](http://structure101.com/)
 > and [SonarSource](https://www.sonarsource.com/).
 Both however do not support DSM visualization.
 > The continuous inspection tool [sonarqube](https://www.sonarqube.org/) used to support DSM visualization, but this feature was dropped.